 I became avoidant - less confrontational, fearful of losing some amorphous thing in my head, risk averse, all the while being ashamed of it.
 It was an ugly morass.

-That added anxiety - a knot that I kept feeding more string.
+That added anxiety - a knot that I kept feeding more strinsg of avoidance.
 Things that i left unprocessed, because i didn’t want to deal with it.
 They just lie there simmering and gathering friends of more unprocessed weevils.

-It was like a twisted mangled ball of strings - of shame, fear, anxiety of not dealing with it all the while adding entirely new strings to the mangled ball by distracting projects.
+This twisted mangled ball of strings - of shame, fear, anxiety of not dealing with it kept going.
+Another feed, another project, another distraction.

 I can now say this with levity - what a clusterfuck!